Understanding the Nutrition Facts Box

 Saturated Fats.
 The FDA advises that saturated fats and trans fats are of public health concern when consumed in unhealthy amounts.
 However, the FDA does not make a distinction between the properties of saturated fats and trans fats.
 Saturated fats, when consumed moderately are beneficial, while trans fats are extremely detrimental in any amount.

 Trans fats.
-According to the FDA, “experts could not provide a reference value for trans fat nor any other information that FDA believes is sufficient to establish a Daily Value or %DV.”1 The FDA has warned that trans fats increase your risk for chronic illness such as heart disease, some cancers, and high blood pressure.
+According to the FDA, “experts could not provide a reference value for trans fat nor any other information that FDA believes is sufficient to establish a Daily Value or %DV.”1 The FDA has warned that trans fats increase your risk for chronic illness such as heart disease and high blood pressure.
 The truth is NO amount of trans fat is considered good for you.
 The FDA, as of 2006, will require that all labels list the %DV of trans fats.
 ALWAYS pick foods that have ZERO trans fats.
 If trans fat is not listed on the nutrition facts box, look for “hydrogenated” or “partially hydrogenated” oil on the ingredients list—these are the trans fats!
 Avoid foods with these ingredients.

 Cholesterol.
 For the most part, snack foods that contain trans fats are also high in bad LDL cholesterol.
 (HDL cholesterol is good for you, while LDL is not.)
 Limit your intake of heavily processed, high-cholesterol products to lower your risk of atherosclerosis (clogging of the arteries).